f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab4.rst

 Lab Summary
 ***********
-In this lab, you tested & validated bringing down a BIG-IP interface, simulating a "link failure," and how that affects a failover event.
+In this lab, you tested & validated bringing down BIG-IP interfaces on the ACTIVE BIG-IP, simulating a "network link failure," and how that affects a failover event.
 After completion of these lab tasks, you should have an understanding of how the BIG-IP behaves in a typical HA design.
 The following labs will enhance the failover configuration, building a deeper understanding of best practices for HA.

 This completes Lab 4.